BenjaminWolfe/dotfiles/README.md

 - If you're using the Insta360 Link camera, you'll have to [download that controller][insta360-link].
 - You'll want to install **Chrome apps** like Messenger and possibly YouTube Music.

+## Permissions

+Before you have any conference calls, search Spotlight for "Allow applications to record your screen" and toggle permissions on applications like Slack and Zoom.

 ## License: Ableton Live Suite 11

 You'll have installed Ableton from the automated setup script above.